Form F4 Payment Request Policy

 IV.
 Policy Summary and Definitions

-The Request for Payment form (F-4) may be used to initiate payments for which University payroll forms are not required.
+The Payment Request form (F4) may be used to initiate payments for which University payroll forms are not required.
 Each payment must be determined to be an appropriate, allowable, properly authorized expense according to Finance policy.
-This policy and related F-4 form require departmental representatives to certify that University funds are being disbursed for valid business expenses and are allowable expenses for the accounts provided.
+This policy and related F4 form require departmental representatives to certify that University funds are being disbursed for valid business expenses and are allowable expenses for the accounts provided.

 - Original supporting documentation, such as invoices, receipts, or other evidence of charge containing the date of purchase, vendor name and address, as well as itemization of description of goods and services, quantities and dollar amount.